chipster/chipster-openshift/k3s/README.md

 ### Uninstall Chipster

-Command `helm uninstall chipster` should delete all Kubernetes objects, except volumes.
+Command `helm uninstall chipster` should delete all Kubernetes objects, except the volumes of StatefulSets (the databases and file-storage) — Kubernetes doesn't delete a StatefulSet's volumes just because the StatefulSet itself is deleted.
 This is relatively safe to run when you want run the installation again, but want to keep the data volumes.
+Other volumes, like tools-bin, are regular Helm-managed resources and do get deleted on uninstall unless separately protected with a `helm.sh/resource-policy: keep` annotation.
 Use `kubectl delete pvc --all`, if you want to delete the volumes too.

 The `helm uninstall chipster` command gives you almost a fresh start with one caveat.
 The databases store their password on their volumes.
 If you generate the passwords again, the databases won't accept the new passwords.
 In the early phases when you don't have anything valuable in the databases, it's easiest to simply delete the database volumes too.